Dmitri-Sintsov/django-jinja-knockout/README.rst

 Key features
 ------------

 * Django 1.8, 1.9.
 1.10 support.
-Python 3.4+ support.
+Python 3.4 / 3.5 support.
-* Bootstrap / Jinja2 / Knockout.js integration into Django projects.
+* `Bootstrap 3`_ / `Jinja2`_ / `Knockout.js`_ integration into Django projects.
+* No deep knowledge of Knockout.js is required: it has ready working components.
 * Dynamic adding / removing of inline formsets with Knockout.js, protected from XSS.
 * Knockout.js powered AJAX django.admin-like grids (paginated tables) with sorting / filters and custom actions.
 * ``ForeignKeyGridWidget`` provides ``ForeignKeyRawIdWidget``-like functionality to select ``ModelForm`` foreign key